agharsallah/night-vision-data/README.md

 2. Change the config file server link under `./frontend/src/components/config.js`
 3. whange `webpack.config-build` to `webpack.config` and instead of `npm start ` run `webpack`
     * the bundle file will be generated under `./frontend/dist/static`

+## Contributing

+Thanks for your interest in contributing to Night Vision Data!
+There are many ways to contribute.
+To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

+## Participation Guidelines

+This project adheres to  [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+By participating, you are expected to uphold this code.

 ## Licence
 [MIT](LICENSE)